hyperledger/fabric-sdk-node/README.md

 * PKCS11_PIN
 * PKCS11_SLOT

-### Contributor Check-list
-The following check-list is for code contributors to make sure their changesets are compliant to the coding standards and avoid time wasted in rejected changesets:

-Check the coding styles, run the following command and make sure no ESLint violations are present:
-* `gulp`

-Run the full unit test bucket and make sure 100% are passing.
-Because v1.0 is still in active development, all tests may not pass.
-You can run each individually to isolate the failure(s):
-* `gulp test`

-The gulp test command above also generates code coverage reports.
-Your new code should be accompanied with unit tests and provide 80% line coverage or higher.

 ### Hyperledger Fabric Client objects and reference documentation
 For a high-level design specificiation for Fabric SDKs of all languages, visit [this google doc](https://docs.google.com/document/d/1R5RtIBMW9fZpli37E5Li5_Q9ve3BnQ4q3gWmGZj6Sv4/edit?usp=sharing) (Work-In-Progress).